fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='info' title='Discussion prep' text="

 - Come to class prepared to discuss whether quantitative history has a more rosy future (as claimed on p.
-258) in 2018 than it did in 2007 (when Outwaite was writing) or in 1967 (after initial forays into cliometrics).
+258) in 2018 than it did in 2007 (when Anderson was writing) or in 1967 (after initial forays into cliometrics).

 - **There is nothing to post for today, but BE SURE you are ready to contribute to class discussion.**